Here is a list of frequently asked questions (FAQ) about the

 - Can you send me a password to log onto the membership services section of NASPA?

-No, but you can send it yourself by going to the membership services page, entering your member number and clicking on “Email me my password”.
+You can access your own password by going to the membership services page, entering your member number and clicking on “Email me my password”.

 - My current email address is not in the member database, how can I receive my password?